dipdup-io/dipdup/docs/deployment/prometheus.md

 | `dipdup_datasource_rollbacks_total` | Number of rollbacks |
 | `dipdup_http_errors_total` | Number of http errors |
 | `dipdup_callback_duration_seconds` | Duration of callback execution |

+You can also query {{ #summary advanced/internal-models.md}} for monitoring purposes.